-One of the highlights when visiting Elgin, is a tour at Johnstons of Elgin.
-The tour is full of fascinating facts about the textile industry, the Scottish family business and weaving.
+One of the highlights when visiting Elgin is a tour of Johnstons of Elgin.
+The tour is full of fascinating facts about the textile industry, the Scottish family business, and weaving.
 Discover how the Balmoral Royal Tweed came about and how there came to be a Pistachio Tree in the courtyard, as well as much more!
 The tour is very popular, please book ahead to avoid disappointment.

 I visited on a Saturday when the machines were off, but to see the full workings it's best to visit between Monday to Thursday and book either the 10am tour or later in the afternoon for the full effect.
 Do bear in mind that it can be rather noisy.

-This time of year is great to visit, with the lots of inspiration for the home, gifts and new seasonal wardrobe essentials.
+This time of year is great to visit, with lots of inspiration for the home, gifts, and new seasonal wardrobe essentials.

 Angora Goats at Johnstons of Elgin ©MDHarding

 Historic Elgin Cathedral opened in 1224, the cathedral city was home to many monks.
-Close to the River Lossie the city had everything it needed.
+Close to the River Lossie, the city had everything it needed.
 It grew, and more buildings were built.
-Falling into disrepair during the Protestant Reformation in 1560, today you can see the incredible masonry from Pictish stones, floral carvings and ghoulish representations.
-Climb the great central tower with it's spiral staircase, see it's fascinating exhibitions and the 360 degree views from it's highest point.
+Falling into disrepair during the Protestant Reformation in 1560, today you can see the incredible masonry from Pictish stones, floral carvings, and ghoulish representations.
+Climb the great central tower with its spiral staircase, and see its fascinating exhibitions and the 360-degree views from its highest point.
 Well worth a visit!

 Did you know you can become a member of Historic Environment Scotland?
 Visit a few properties and the pass pays for itself!
 Discover more about how you can join today.
 Which of the 70 attractions will you visit?

 Walk through over 1000 years of history in the Elgin Museum.
-Discover more about this industrious town and how some of the one of incredible exhibits came to be here, in Scotland's oldest independent museum.
-I was blown away to read the story about the Peruvian Mummy, more about the Pictish people and of course the local history.
+Discover more about this industrious town and how some of the incredible exhibits came to be here, in Scotland's oldest independent museum.
+I was blown away to read the story about the Peruvian Mummy, more about the Pictish people, and of course the local history.

-The museum is free to visit but appreciate donations.
-Each of the volunteers passionate to answer any questions you may have.
+The museum is free to visit but appreciates donations.
+Each of the volunteers is passionate to answer any questions you may have.
 You will be amazed!

 Hand Embroidered Silk Map Dating 1736 - 1820, Elgin Museum ©MDHarding